 Over the past two years, Cartridge Save has reviewed its internal structure to highlight where the main risks of slavery and human trafficking might be present.
 Using the global slavery index, we were able to identify the slavery risk level of our suppliers based on their geographical location.
 Our current supply chain consists of printer cartridge manufacturers, distributors and packaging manufacturers operating from a mixture of low, medium and high risk areas of the world.

 From publishing and circulating a self-assessment questionnaire to our suppliers we were able to receive confirmation from all our suppliers that they complied with local slavery and human trafficking laws.
 This questionnaire also highlighted that the majority of our high risk suppliers frequently carried out regular site visits, document checks and audits of their own suppliers to check for violations in local slavery laws.

-Cartridge Save's directors have also made site visits to some of our high risk suppliers.
-These site visits showed the workers operating in a clean and safe working environment and did not raise any concerns of slavery and human trafficking.
+Cartridge Save’s directors have also made site visits to some of our high risk suppliers.
+These site visits showed the workers operating in a clean and safe working environment and did not identify any concerns of slavery and human trafficking.

 Zero Tolerance Policy

 Cartridge Save does not tolerate any form of slavery and human trafficking.

 If provided with strong evidence that one of our suppliers has broken a local law regarding slavery and human trafficking, we will notify them of a 90 day deadline by which the supplier must provide strong evidence that the compliance issue has been resolved.
 At present we have not found any evidence of human trafficking and slavery in our supply chain.